 The grand jury indictment claims that Dawkins "did knowingly and willfully make a false statement" on an April 2006 passport application completed in Miami-Dade County.
 Specifically, Dawkins said that he had never before requested a U.S. passport, "when in truth ... and as the defendant ... knew, he had previously applied," according to the indictment.

 The U.S. State Department calls passports "the most highly valued travel document in the world."
 The department opened 5,282 investigations into passport and visa fraud worldwide last year, leading to 1,680 arrests.

 He got the passport.
-But five years later, in March, a warrant was issued for Dawkins' arrest -- at the same time he was at Guantanamo Bay, Cuba working as a military photographer, according to Schwartz.
-He returned to the United States on April 10, and was detained nine days later, said Dianne Rinehardt, a veteran who met him while both were in nursing school.
+But five years later, in March, a warrant was issued for Dawkins' arrest -- at the same time he was in Cuba working as a military photographer, according to Schwartz.
+He returned to the United States on April 10, and was arrested nine days later, Rinehardt said.

 "When you have a good-hearted person who serves their country and is doing everything the right way, we need to have some leniency," said Schwartz, who is trying to raise the bond money for Dawkins.

 Adding to the complexity of the case is the fact that Dawkins is not a U.S. citizen -- something that, according to his attorney, he learned only recently and did not factor into his arrest.
 Dawkins had been told by his mother that he was born in Miami, and he had a social security number and birth certificate, added Schwartz.